Relaxation Control of Open Quantum Systems

 describing a spontaneous decay process from the state $\ket\uparrow_i$ to $\ket\downarrow_i$ with rate $\gamma$.
 This model has a unique steady state, so we have $d_s=1$ (cf.~Fig.~\ref{fig:1}c).
 In the following, we use the completely down-polarized initial state $\rho_0 = \ket{\downarrow,\dots,\downarrow}$.

-As a first example, we engineer an exponential speedup of the relaxation towards the steady-state by suppressing components of $\rho_0$ along the first slowest decaying modes $\mathcal A_\perp^{(n)} = \{\ell_a\}_{a=2}^{n}$, for $2\le n\le12$.
-In Fig.~\ref{fig:1}c, we show the evolution of the trace norm
+As a first example, we engineer an exponential speedup of the relaxation toward the steady state by suppressing components of $\rho_0$ along the first slowest-decaying modes $\mathcal A_\perp^{(n)} = \{\ell_a\}_{a=2}^{n}$, for $2\le n\le12$.
+In Fig.~\ref{fig:1}c, we show the evolution of the trace norm \cite{johansson2013}

 of the initial and transformed states, $\rho,\rho_\perp^{(n)}$ (black and colored curves, respectively) to the steady state $\rho_\infty$.
 The number of suppressed components $n$ controls the decay rate and exponentially accelerates the convergence to the steady state.
-In this example, we appreciate the important contributions to the relaxation timescale from Liouvillian modes close to the slowest decaying one, $\lambda_2$.
-In particular, we observe how eliminating the slowest $n=11$ modes does not provide any substantial change in the slope of the curves of $\rho_\perp^{(n)}(t)$ (Fig. \ref{fig:1}e).
-This is due to the presence of a dense cluster of slow eigenvalues $\{\lambda_k\}_{i=2}^{12}$ in the spectrum of the Liouvillian operator (Fig.~\ref{fig:1}c).
+In this example, we observe how eliminating the first ten slowest-decaying modes ($n\le11$) does not provide any substantial change in the slope of the curves of $\rho_\perp^{(n)}(t)$ (Fig. \ref{fig:1}e).
+This is due to the presence of a dense cluster of slow eigenvalues $\{\lambda_k\}_{i=2}^{12}$ in the spectrum of the Liouvillian operator (Fig.~\ref{fig:1}c): only the simultaneous suppression of all such modes yields a substantial speedup.

 In Fig.~\ref{fig:speedup_2D_cmap}, we investigate the effectiveness of the exponential speedup recipe for different parameters of the Liouvillian.
 We vary $\alpha=0.5,1.0,2.0$, $h_x,J\in[0.25,4.0]$, and show the relative time gain achieved after suppressing up to the first 20 decaying Liouvillian modes.
-In particular, we consider the times $T,T_\perp$ required by the trace norm (cf.~Eq.~\eqref{eq:distance_measure}) between $\rho_0(t),\rho_\perp(t)$ and $\rho_\infty$ to reach the conventional threshold $D_\text{min} = 10^{-3}$ and compute the relative time gain,
+In particular, we consider the times $T,T_\perp$ required by the trace norm (cf.~Eq.~\eqref{eq:distance_measure}) between $\rho_0(t),\rho_\perp(t)$ and $\rho_\infty$ to reach the experimentally motivated threshold $D_\text{min} = 10^{-3}$ and compute the relative time gain, \footnote{ In Fig.~\ref{fig:3}, we neglect $T_U$ as it depends on the quantum hardware (types of gates available, duration of their execution, etc.) }.

-The results demonstrate the robustness and generality of the recipe for a wide range of model's parameters in speeding up a slow steady-state convergence of the original state $\rho_0$.
-Indeed, the few cases where the recipe does not achieve a considerable gain (\textit{i.e.}, $<0.1$) are due to the exceptionally small components of the original initial state $\rho_0$ onto the suppressed eigenmodes, $\ell_a \in \mathcal A$; in this rare situations, the relaxation timescale of $\rho_0$ is already fast compared to the modes we suppress.
+The results confirm the method’s robustness and effectiveness across a wide parameter range.
+Indeed, the few cases where the recipe does not achieve a considerable gain (\textit{i.e.}, $<0.1$) are due to the exceptionally small components of the original initial state $\rho_0$ onto the suppressed eigenmodes, $\ell_a \in \mathcal A$; in this rare situation, the relaxation timescale of $\rho_0$ is already fast compared to the modes we suppress.